abdorayden/csvlib/README.md

  # CSV Library in C

-This library provides a simple and easy-to-use interface for working with CSV (comma-separated values) files in C. It includes functions for creating, reading, updating, and deleting CSV files, as well as searching for specific data within a CSV file.
+This library provides a simple and easy-to-use interface for working with CSV (comma-separated values) files in C. It includes functions for creating, reading, updating, and deleting CSV files, as well as searching for specific data within a CSV file and getting data from the file.

 ## Installation

 To install the CSV library, simply copy the `raycsv.h` files into your project directory.
-You will also need to include the `rayutils.h` header file, which is included in the library , You should to define CSV_C_ .
+You will also need to include the `rayutils.h` header file, which is included in the library , You should to define CSV_C_ before include liberary.

 ## Usage